triton-inference-server/server/python/openai/README.md

 ### LoRA Adapters

-If the command line argument `--lora-separator=<separator_string>` is provided when starting the OpenAI Frontend, a vLLM LoRA adaptor listed on the `multi_lora.json` may be selected by appending the LoRA name to the model name, separated by the LoRA separator, on the inference request in `<model_name><separator_string><lora_name>` format.
+If the command line argument `--lora-separator=<separator_string>` is provided when starting the OpenAI Frontend, a LoRA adaptor listed in `multi_lora.json` may be selected by appending the LoRA name to the model name, separated by the LoRA separator, on the inference request in `<model_name><separator_string><lora_name>` format.